mbernste/mbernste.github.io/_posts/2021-11-23-normed_vector_space.md

 In the figure below we show how the norm can be used to form a metric between Euclidean vectors.
 On the left, we depict two vectors, $\boldsymbol{v}$ and $\boldsymbol{u}$, as arrows.
 On the right we depict these vectors as points in Euclidean space.
 The distance between these points is given by the norm of the difference vector between $\boldsymbol{u}$ and $\boldsymbol{v}$.

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/NormAsMetric.png" alt="drawing" width="400"/></center>

-In Theorem 3 in the Appendix, we prove that that this function is a valid metric function.

 Appendix
 --------